TheMuffinManRL/holbertonschool-shell/init_files_variables_and_expansions/README.md

-10-love_exponent_breath - displays the result of BREATH to the power of LOVE 11-binary_to_decimal - converts binary number stored in BINARY to a decimal number 12-combinations - prints all combinations of two letters, except oo
+10-love_exponent_breath - displays the result of BREATH to the power of LOVE 11-binary_to_decimal - converts binary number stored in BINARY to a decimal number 12-combinations - prints all combinations of two letters, except oo 13-print_float - prints a number with two decimal places using the number store in NUM